top of page

 “Russian Hybrid Warfare in Eastern Europe: Challenges and Limitations.”
 Chapter in Panorama of Global Security Environment 2016, ed.
 Robert Ondrejcsák (Bratislava: Strategic Policy Institute, 2016) [Link]

 “Russia Gone Rogue: The Fate of Ukraine and the Limits of Global Integration.”
-Chapter in What’s the Worst That Could Happen?
+Chapter in What’s the Worst that Could Happen?
 The Politics and Policy of Crisis Management, ed.
 Liebert, Sherlock, and Morrow (Cornwall, NY: Sloan Publishers, 2016) [Link]

 “Potholes, Pensions, and Public Opinion: The Politics of Blame in Putin’s Power Vertical.”
 Post-Soviet Affairs 31, no. 5: (2015) [Link]